HLammers/cybo-drummer/README.md

 * Restore your user settings (see warning box below)
 > [!WARNING]
 > ***Uploading new firmware might delete your user settings (including user-defined programs) and reinstate default values!***
-> User settings are stored internally in a file called data.json.
+> User settings are stored internally in a file folder called data_files.
 Currently the easiest way To back-up (download) or restore (upload) the file is by following these steps (assuming you’re using a Windows PC):
 > * If you haven’t before: Install [Python](https://www.python.org/downloads/) – follow the instructions provided [here](https://docs.python.org/3/using/windows.html#windows-full) and **make sure to select ‘Add Python 3.x to PATH’**
-> * If you haven’t before: Download the latest [MicroPython source](https://github.com/micropython/micropython/tree/master) (press the green ‘<> Code’ button and select ‘Download ZIP’) and unzip it somewhere on your PC
+> * If you haven’t before: Download the source code of the latest [MicroPython release]([https://github.com/micropython/micropython/tree/master](https://github.com/micropython/micropython/releases). (typically the zip version – currently I’m using version 1.24.0) and unzip it somewhere on your PC
-> * In File Explorer go to the micropython-master\tools\mpremote folder (in the location where you unzipped MicroPython)
+> * In File Explorer go to the micropython-1.24.0\tools\mpremote folder (in the location where you unzipped MicroPython)
 > * Right click somewhere in the folder (not on a file) and from the context menu select ‘Open in Terminal’
 > * If you do it for the first time: type the following to install required Python modules:
 >   ```